-Under the FLSA, covered employers are allowed to pay employees under the age of 20 a youth minimum wage of no less than $4.25 per hour for the limited period of 90 days.
-The eligibility period runs for 90 consecutive calendar days beginning with the first day of work for an employer.
-If an employee turns 20 during the 90-day period, their pay must be raised to no less than the applicable minimum wage.
+Under the FLSA, covered employers can pay employees under 20 years of age a youth minimum wage of $4.25 an hour during the first 90 days of employment.
+If an employee turns 20 during the 90 days, their pay must be raised to the applicable minimum wage.

-Youth workers under 14 are limited to the following work:
+Youth workers under 14 can only engage in the following types of work:

 - Delivering newspapers to customers